Constraints on galaxy formation from the cosmic-far-infrared-background\,$-$\,optical-imaging cross-correlation using \textit{Herschel} and UNIONS: Results

 We find that the FLS field contains a substantial amount of Galactic emission even after our subtraction attempts.
 This can be observed in Fig.~\ref{fig_Xpower_nomask_cirrus_only}, where we show the results from the following test.
 We first estimate the `cirrus-free' SPIRE maps, which result from the subtraction of the same polynomial fits as above from the original SPIRE maps.
 We then cross-correlate those with the Galactic $r$-band maps, obtained from the polynomial fitting of the original CFIS maps to the EBHIS map.
 If our method used for correcting for the Galaxy is not sufficient and leaves residual emission even after the correction, we would see a correlation between the two maps, i.e.\ the net cross-power in excess of the noise level estimated from randomizing the phase angles of the Fourier transforms.
 As can be seen in Fig.~\ref{fig_Xpower_nomask_cirrus_only}, there is indeed a strong positive correlation (the result of residual Galactic correlations) in the FLS images.
 In contrast, there is barely any correlation in the other fields, meaning that the residual Galactic emission after the subtraction is insignificant.
+The reduced $\chi^2$ of the data relative to the noise level is calculated to be 2.61 for the FLS field in the regime where the resolution of EBHIS is valid, while it is 0.89 for the other fields combined.
 Apparently, the failure of the correction for the FLS field is due to the complex substructures of the Galactic filament present in the southwest corner of the field.
 We checked that we can still discern residual structure from the filament after subtraction using the maps of higher resolution, such as the {\it WISE\/} map.
 For that reason, and because the improvement in the statistics by adding the FLS is not appreciable (due to its relatively small area), we exclude the FLS for our combined estimate of the extragalactic cross-power spectra.
 Note that the amplitude of the cross-power spectra for the other fields is much smaller, by more than an order of magnitude, compared to those in Fig.~\ref{fig_Xpower_nomask}.
 This implies that the overall amplitude of the Galactic emission (after attempts to correct for it) is negligible relative to our signal in these other fields.
 On the other hand, the much higher overall amplitude found for the FLS field seen in Fig.~\ref{fig_Xpower_nomask_cirrus_only} relative to the other fields, reassures that the field is highly contaminated by the Galactic cirrus even after the subtraction method.